JetBrains/kotlin-web-site/docs/topics/kotlin-evolution.md

 ### Compatibility flags

-We provide the -language-version and -api-version flags that make a new version emulate the behavior of an old one, for compatibility purposes.
-Normally, at least one previous version is supported.
-This effectively leaves a time span of two full feature release cycles for migration (which usually amounts to about one year).
+We provide the `-language-version X.Y` and `-api-version X.Y` flags that make a new version emulate the behavior of an old one, for compatibility purposes.
+To give you more time for migration, we support the development for two previous language versions and for three previous API versions in addition to the latest stable one.

 Using an older kotlin-stdlib or kotlin-reflect with a newer compiler without specifying compatibility flags is not recommended, and the compiler will report a [warning](compatibility-modes.md) when this happens.

 Actively maintained code bases can benefit from getting bug fixes ASAP, without waiting for a full deprecation cycle to complete.
-Currently such project can enable the -progressive flag and get such fixes enabled even in incremental releases.
+Currently, such project can enable the -progressive flag and get such fixes enabled even in incremental releases.

 All flags are available on the command line as well as [Gradle](gradle.md#compiler-options) and [Maven](maven.md#specifying-compiler-options).